 Under Ed’s Bill, now in committee, we would have to apply to the state for permission to educate our children at home.
 We would be compelled to submit annual advance plans with specified educational ‘outcomes’, the Local Authority empowered to judge whether they were ‘suitable’ and being achieved.
 Failure to comply or achieve would bring a School Attendance Order.

 The local authority inspector could interview our children at home without their parents’ presence.
 If we object, such objection might serve as grounds for revoking our permission to home-educate.

 We spent a long time thinking seriously before deciding to let our children fool around.
 We chose home education expressly to spare them from the government’s outcome-based educational model whose virtues are, to put it kindly, unproven.
-We provide books, drawing materials, tools (sharp ones), cooking ingredients, the garden, freedom to play with their friends for hours on end.
+We provide books, drawing materials, tools (sharp ones), musical instruments, cooking ingredients, the garden, freedom to play with their friends for hours on end.

 The children have discovered, with delight and not much grownup interference, that multiplication helps them make three times as many muffins, that geometry helps their shelters to stay up sometimes.
 They enjoy lessons in music, dance, drama and sport, but mostly they fool around hard and happily under their own direction at what Miss Fidget-Wonkham Strong would dismiss as ‘playing’.
 Far from dictating the children’s destination, we love to see how their imagination carries them.
 They light up our days with surprises.

 Ed’s Law doesn’t just threaten my children’s freedom to fool around with rafts that sink and rockets that fly in their dreams.
 It strangles educational diversity and strikes fear into the hearts of parents such as Ruth Gray, a home-educating mother of twins with Asperger’s.